galaxyproject/galaxy-hub/src/ftp-upload/index.md

 # File Upload via FTP

 <div class="alert alert-success" role="alert">
 The address of FTP server for Main Galaxy is `usegalaxy.org`.
-Use the same email and password as for logging in to Main Galaxy.
+Use the same email and password as for Galaxy.
 </div>

 Uploading data directly from the browser can be unreliable and cumbersome.